sylvioneto/guessit/README.md

-# game
+# Hanging and Guess Number games
-Project to study python3
+Project to study python3 features

-while, for, if, etc